 Volunteers are needed throughout the service territory for a variety of positions.
 We offer several volunteer opportunities to accommodate different interests and schedules.

-Support Group Leader – facilitate a support group for caregivers
+Facilitate a support group for caregivers in your area.

-Leadership – serve on the Board of Directors, Regional Advisory Councils or a Chapter committee to assist the chapter in advancing its mission
+Serve as an Advisory Board Member or a Chapter committee to assist the chapter in advancing its mission.

 The Longest Day